bglnelissen/slideToolkit/guides/Readme.md

 - [INSTALL - CentOS 6.6](INSTALL.CentOS 6.6.md) *(In progress)*
 - *We have not planned to create installation instructions for Microsoft Windows.
 Try to run CentOS 6.6 within [VirtualBox](https://www.virtualbox.org) instead.*

+*Finally a 'thank you' for the developers of ImageMagick and CellProfiler, for there support and excelent software*